paelzer/WiFi-RGB-Matrix/README.md

 #define PANEL_CHAIN 1       // Number of panels chained
 #define BRIGHTNESS 90       // Display brightness (0-255)
 ```
+Check [ESP32-HUB75-MatrixPanel-DMA project page ](https://github.com/mrcodetastic/ESP32-HUB75-MatrixPanel-DMA) to see what's possible with the library.

 ## How It Works